cbartram/kraken-api/README.md

 This project requires Go v1.23.2 installed on your system.
 You can install [Go here](https://go.dev/doc/install).

-If you plan to run this as a lambda function you will need an AWS account, credentials, and the AWS CLI v2 installed on your machine.

 ### Running

 Build this application by running the following: